kffein/Craft-export-Csv/README.md

 ## Installation

-To install the plugin, follow these instructions.
+To install Export CSV, follow these steps:

-1. In the Control Panel, go to Plugin Store, search for "Export CSV" and install the plugin.
+1. Install with Composer via composer require kffein/craft-export-csv from your project directory
+2. Install plugin in the Craft Control Panel under Settings > Plugins

+You can also install Export CSV via the Plugin Store in the Craft AdminCP.

 ## Overview

-This plugin will allow the settings of multiple csv export configuration
+This plugin will allow multiple csv export configurations

 ## Configuration

 ![Screenshot](resources/img/settings.png)

-When saving a setting you can select a section and enter the name of the file you want to save locally.
-Then you can add field to be generated in the csv.
-There are currently two types of rows that you can create ( one field or multiple field and texts) :
+When saving an export, you can select a section and enter the filename you want to export locally.
+Then you can select fields to be exported for the csv.
+There are currently two types of rows that you can create ( one field or multiple field and custom string) :

 - **Handle** : Written without brackets and can access created fields and craft entry attributes

-- **Concat handle** : Each field are written within brackets as separator and can access only created fields.
+- **Concat handle** : Each fields are written within brackets.

-You can also set the size of rows each job will have to process.
-Most server will not allowed a large amount.
-This depends on your php configuration.
+You can also configure the number of rows to be execute for each job.
+This prevent server to timeout during the export.

 ## Using craft-export-csv

 ![Screenshot](resources/img/reports.png)

-When using export csv, on the main page you can generate a csv file.
+On Export CSV plugin page, you can manage exports.
 Then you can download the last version of the file generated.
 Generating a new file will overwrite the previous csv file.

 ## Roadmap